grahamwhaley/cc-oci-runtime.org/INSTALL_DOCKER.rst

     chmod +x clear-linux-check-config.sh
     ./clear-linux-check-config.sh container

 This command will print a list of test results.
-All items should return a 'SUCCESS' status - but you can ignore the 'Nested KVM support' item if it fails - this just means you cannot run `Clear Containers`_ under another hypervisor such as KVM, but can still run `Clear Containers`_ directly on top of native `Clear Linux`_
+All items should return a 'SUCCESS' status - but you can ignore the 'Nested KVM support' item if it fails - this just means you cannot run `Clear Containers`_ under another hypervisor such as KVM, but can still run `Clear Containers`_ directly on top of native `Clear Linux`_ or any other distribution.

 Update your Clear Linux
 ~~~~~~~~~~~~~~~~~~~~~~~